DogFingerStudios/NoEscape-Docs/Prototype-Plan.md

 2. **Unique Abilities**

-   - Kusi-Rose (daughter) can crawl through vents.
+   - Rose (daughter) can crawl through vents.
    - Túpac (grandfather) can fight back or assist in combat.

 3. **Permadeath System**